AlphaLeChat/rimworld-world-2.0/README.md

 Some features might not work with Odyssey, like modifying space.

-WorldEditGeologicalLandforms and WorldEditRimCity are not ported to 1.6
+WorldEditGeologicalLandforms and WorldEditRimCity are not ported to 1.6, you might have to unload the project to compile the mod.

-## BUild from source
+## Build from source
 - Install net framework 4.8
 - modify the "WorldEdit 2.0.csproj", change the path to rimworld's dll
+- Compile the project "WorldEdit 2.0"
-- replace the DLL output Mods/WorldEdit 2.0/1.6/Assemblies/
+- Copy the DLL output in the folder Mods/WorldEdit 2.0/1.6/Assemblies/

 ## Know issues: